textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

-var country = "\"GB\""; // String | Two-letter dedicated number country ISO code.
+var country = "\"GB\""; // String | The 2-letter dedicated number country ISO code.

 var opts = {
   'prefix': 447155, // Number | Desired number prefix.
-Should include country code (i.e. 447 for UK phone number format).
+Should include the country code (i.e. 447 for UK phone number format).
 Leave blank to get all the available numbers for the specified country.
   'tollfree': 0 // Number | Should we show only tollfree numbers (tollfree available only for US).
 };
 apiInstance.getAvailableDedicatedNumbers(country, opts).then(function(data) {